 Honestly, I’m a huge fan of LEDs.
 I believe that they are among the best light bulbs for reading, and I use them all the time alongside my favorite book stand.

 Incandescent bulbs are essentially phased out in the US and for just a few bucks more than a CFL, I can get a quality LED.
 Plus, I love the adaptability of LEDs.
 CFL’s just can’t do that.
 But, if you’re on a tight budget, CFLs will work in a pinch.
 I would just reserve incandescent bulbs for antique lamps in order to get that authentic glow.
 However, LED tech is providing that glow now.

 That’s just my two cents anyway.
 Let me know what you think.
 What bulbs are you using and why?
 I’d love to hear from you.

 The best color bulb for reading is a warm color.
-You want something like a soft yellow or even an orange.
-What is does is negate the harmful effects of unnatural blue light, which we often get too much of anyway with our phones.
+Something like a soft yellow or orange.
+What it does is negate the harmful effects of unnatural blue light, which we often get too much with our phones anyway.
 Go with a warm light as opposed to a white light.

 A warm light is better for reading, as it is softer on the eyes, and doesn’t have the harmful effects of blue light.
 It also sets a mood for reading, giving you that cozy feelings of snuggling up next to the fire with a nice book.

 What wattage of light bulb is good for reading?